Cetec ERP

 The Problem

-The Work Order leans on a left-rail panel to provide access to navigation and actions, with links, filters, and action-driven views all mixed into one long list.
+The system leans on a left-rail panel to provide access to navigation and actions, with links, filters, and action-driven views all mixed into one long list.

-To complicate matters, buttons behave differently depending on the user’s context, making it hard for user to understand and feel confident in the system.
+To complicate matters, buttons behave differently depending on the user’s context, making it hard for users to understand and feel confident in the system.

-Make it easy for users to easily and confidently move through the Work Order and take appropriate actions.
+Make it easy to move around and take actions

 Research

 I mapped every page connected to the Work Order, identified the primary goal associated with each, and created categories.
-I interviewed CETEC team members to get feedback on my categorization scheme and to understand how customers talked about these pages.
+I also interviewed Cetec team members to get feedback on my categorization scheme and to understand how customers talked about these pages.

 I reviewed navigation patterns in other complex software products to look for inspiration and examples.